Cultural Centers

 October: Interactive design forums hosted with close to 100 attendees across the five sessions.
 Attendees represented the communities the cultural centers will serve.
 Sessions focused on what attendees wanted to experience in the spaces, the qualities they valued, and how the spaces would be used.
 Additionally, a survey was shared so individuals who could not attend could provide input.

-November: Design firm presented the findings from the feedback they received and conceptual designs options to address the various needs shared by attendees of the previous setting.
+November: Design firm presented the findings from the feedback they received and conceptual design options to address the various needs shared by attendees of the previous setting.

 December: To provide an additional opportunity for feedback, a survey was distributed to gather additional input from students specifically.